 They did it !
 Sebastien devrient, mountain guide and filmmaker and Frédéric Swierczinsky, the extreme diver, have just completed an exceptional adventure: the exploration of high-altitude lakes in the Andes wile ice diving Argentina around the Ojos del Salado volcano, in the heart of the Atacama Desert.

-More than two weeks spent between 3500 and 5800 meters above sea level in total autonomy, covering a walking distance of 80 kilometers with a load of 50 kilos…
+More than two weeks spent between 3500 and 5800 meters of altitude in total autonomy, covering a distance on foot of 80 kilometers with a load of 50 kilos ...

 World record for high altitude diving